Jessica001cheng/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-1. I tried a lot of wayto create a thresholded image.
+1. I tried a lot of way to create a thresholded image.
 And finally decided to use a combination of detect Yellow and White Line in HSV colorspace and gradient thresholds to generate a binary image.

 2. I use the distance of between white dash line to calcuate ym_per_pix.
 As this is more accurate on my perspective image.